The Complete Guide to Hiking Torres del Paine

 When to Go – Best time to visit is October through April when days in Patagonia are warm and dry(ish).
 The park is usually less crowded early and late in the season (October and April) while the weather can be quite pleasant.

 Accommodation – Most visitors stay in Puerto Natales, the gateway town to Torres del Paine, before and after their hike.
 It’s a great place full of like-minded travelers, gear rental shops, well-stocked supermarkets, and plenty of accommodation.
 Room prices during high season can be steep, so booking in advance is advised.
-We recommend searching for great Puerto Natales deals on HotelsCombined.com, a site which finds the best deals for you across numerous top hotel booking sites, including booking.com and agoda.
+We recommend searching for great Puerto Natales deals on HotelsCombined.com, a site which finds the best deals for you across numerous top hotel booking sites, including hotels.com and agoda.

 Travel Insurance – Overseas medical insurance should be your number one priority when hiking Torres del Paine.
 As mentioned in the article, there’s no rescue service in the park, so it’s especially important to get travel insurance that includes emergency evacuation.
 World Nomads’ travel insurance covers travelers for overseas medical, emergency evacuation, baggage and a range of activities and adventure sports.
 One of the advantages of World Nomads’s insurance policy is that you can buy and claim the insurance online, even after you’ve left home.